hungrysamurai/pic_comparer/Readme.md

   - `enableDragDrop` (optional): If `true`, creates a drag-and-drop area for image uploads.
   - `bgLink`: Link to the background image.
   - `fgLink`: Link to the foreground image.
+  - `comparerCustomStyles`: An object with the following properties:
+  - `comparerContainer` (optional): custom styles for comparer container.
+  - `buttons` (optional): custom styles for upload buttons.
+  - `handler` (optional): custom styles for slider handler.

 ### Optional Features